blabla1337/skf-flask/skf/markdown/code_examples/django/24-code_example--Password_storage(salting_stretching_hashing)--.md

 	"""

-	# For the encryption of passwords with salt

-	from django.contrib.auth.hashers import make_password
+	//For the encryption of passwords with salt from django.contrib.auth.hashers import make_password

 	pwd = make_password('some_password')

-	#Validate your password
+	//Validate your password
 	from django.contrib.auth.hashers import check_password

 	check_password(password, pwd_hash)